sherlock-audit/2023-02-openq-judging/README.md

 Funder == Issuer: https://github.com/OpenQDev/OpenQ-Contracts/pull/116

+**jacksanford1**

+Lead Senior Watson comment on PR #129:

+> Fix looks good. _expiraiton is now limited to prevent overflows and trapped funds

+Lead Senior Watson comment on PR #116:

+> Changes look good.
+Requires that funder is the issuer.
+This prevents a whole host of potential exploits in exchange for closing the otherwise open funding model.

 # Issue H-2: Adversary can brick bounty payouts by calling fundBountyToken but funding it with an ERC721 token instead